West Chester Negligent Security Attorney

 Reports in the media about crimes in the area can also be used to demonstrate the foreseeability of criminal acts.
 This can include local news stories or statistical crime reports highlighting a trend or increase in certain types of illegal activities in the vicinity.

-When a basis for safety concerns exists, property owners in West Chester must take reasonable steps to protect their guests and visitors who are lawfully on the property.
-This might include enhancing security measures, installing surveillance equipment, or hiring security personnel.
 Failure to take such precautions, especially in the face of known risks, can result in the property owner being held liable in a civil lawsuit for damages incurred due to their negligence.
 This legal accountability ensures property owners safeguard their premises against foreseeable criminal activities.

 What Is the Difference Between Premises Liability and Negligent Security?